EdArdolino/ChoiceConversion/README.md

 Note for Linux users:

-1. Make sure to add this line '#!/usr/bin/env python3' into the program itself (this is the user path for your python install, may vary depengin on your system and install paths)
+1. Make sure to add this line '#!/usr/bin/env python3' into the program itself (this is the user path for your python install, may vary depending on your system and install paths)